 What should the new housing offer?

-The aim of the new housing solution is to provide a safe home that contributes to coping and improvement for people with serious combined disorders and with a risk of violent behaviour.
+The aim of the new housing solution is to provide a safe home that contributes to coping and improvement for people with serious combined disorders and a risk of violent behaviour.
 The project aims to:

-Provide housing suitable for people with combined disorders in need of a specially reinforced and adapted round-the-clock service offer
+• provide housing suitable for people with combined disorders in need of a specially reinforced and adapted round-the-clock service offer;

-Ensure the safety of employees and the environment
+• ensure the safety of employees and the environment;

 The municipality outlines that there should be a staff base associated with the housing, in addition to the residents being able to receive services from ambulant teams.

 At the same time, many of those we interviewed who work in various housing measures are sceptical about cutting the 24-hour staffing.
-One says that:
+One says that

-Full-time staffing is the alpha and omega for the housing solution to work.
+“Full-time staffing is the alpha and omega for the housing solution to work.”

 Resident composition is important for the residents' experience of security

-Do not put women and men together.
+• do not put women and men together;

-Be careful not to put bitter enemies together; the drug environment is harsh.
+• be careful not to put bitter enemies together; the drug environment is harsh;

 Location

-It has been argued that the new homes will be located at Østmarka to take advantage of the proximity to the expertise from St. Olav Division of Mental Health Care.
+It has been argued that the new homes will be located at Østmarka to take advantage of the proximity to the expertise from the St. Olav Division of Mental Health Care.
 The municipality points out that the location provides proximity to quick health care.
-The goal, as described by the municipality, is that there should be close follow-up, with a methodical, professional approach based on everyone being different and needing different solutions.
+The goal, as described by the municipality, is that there should be close follow-up with a methodical, professional approach based on everyone being different and needing different solutions.

 Homely, safe, robust

-Physical design can affect people's activity, choices, and not least security and well-being (Thaler & Sunstein, 2008; Ulrich et. al 2018).
+Physical design can affect people's activity, choices, and, not least, security and well-being (Thaler & Sunstein, 2008; Ulrich et. al., 2018).

-Several point out that the apartments should have their own direct exit, and not exit via a corridor.
+Several point out that the apartments should have their own direct exit and not exit via a corridor.
 In terms of safety (both for residents and staff), it may be appropriate for apartments to be on a high ground floor with exits at both the front and the back, as this can also constitute escape routes.
 There should be clear lines of sight to the entire apartment, including the escape route, from the front door, and one should avoid kitchen drawers with access to knives right at the entrance.

 There is a balance between reinforcement and homemaking for a target group that can periodically be violent.
-Examples of reinforcement of homes can be replacing plaster walls with harder boards, removing mouldings, laying floor coverings that go up the walls, removing cabinet doors and installing steel sinks and steel toilets.
-At the same time, it is pointed out by a manager that one must think about the living experience, that it will also affect how the home is experienced.
-Steel furnishings can be stigmatizing and are more expensive to replace than toilets and sinks in porcelain.
-Materials used and fixtures installed should be affordable, not easy to injure themselves or others, and easy to replace.
-Visible vandalism generates more vandalism and triggers aggression, dissatisfaction and mistrust.
+Examples of home reinforcement include replacing plaster walls with harder boards, removing mouldings, laying floor coverings that go up the walls, removing cabinet doors, and installing steel sinks and toilets.
+A manager points out that considering the living experience will also impact how the home is experienced.
+Steel furnishings can be stigmatizing and more expensive to replace than porcelain toilets and sinks.
+The materials used and fixtures installed should be affordable, not easy to injure themselves or others with, and easy to replace.
+Visible vandalism generates more vandalism, triggering aggression, dissatisfaction, and mistrust.

-Service area and common area
+Service areas and common areas

 Staff visual overview